abondar24/WebRTCDemo/README.md

 ## Demos

 1. UserMedia - simple app that captures sound and video from device
+2. PhotoBooth - small app capturing shots from video stream